itskalender/itskalender/README.md

 ## 👋
 This is **Kalender Toptas**.

-I'm a full-stack web developer and lifelong learner.
+I'm a JavaScript developer and lifelong learner.

 - 👀 I’m interested in web technologies